sfigg/commercialization-public/customize/desktop/customize-start-layout.md

   Column="4"/>
 ````

-The following example show how to pin the File Explorer Windows desktop application by specifying the desktop application user model ID:
+The following example show how to pin the File Explorer Windows desktop application by specifying the desktop application ID:

 ```XML
 <start:DesktopApplicationTile